 7. Contribution amounts are limited

 One way to contribute more is to use a bring-forward arrangement.
-If you are eligible, you may be able to bring forward an additional two years of your general non-concessional contributions cap, up to a maximum of $330,000 ($110,000 x 3 years = $330,000).
+If you’re eligible, you may be able to bring forward an additional two years of your general non-concessional contributions cap, up to a maximum of $330,000 ($110,000 x 3 years = $330,000).
 The actual amount you can contribute using the bring-forward rule depends on your current Total Superannuation Balance (TSB).

 8. Age limits on super contributions

-You may not be eligible to contribute your inheritance due to the age and work test limits on contributions.
-For example, if you’re aged 67 and over, you must pass the work test before making a contribution.
+You may not be eligible to contribute your inheritance due to the age limit and work test applying to some super contributions.
+If you’re aged 75 and over, you are ineligible to make a large contribution into your super account.

 9. Paying off your mortgage may be better

 For some people, it can make more financial sense to pay off your home loan first, rather than putting your inheritance into super.
 Reducing your mortgage means you pay off your debt quicker and save on interest – particularly at a time when interest rates are rising.
-Apart from financial considerations, paying off your mortgage can be a weight off your shoulders.
+Apart from financial considerations, paying off your mortgage can also be a weight off your shoulders.